arnab132/Alarm-Clock-using-Python/README.md

 winsound.SND_ASYNC plays the system generated sound as soon the condition satisfies, acting as a reminder for the alarm clock.

-To Initialize tkinter, we pass a command under the name clock as Tk().
+To Initialize tkinter, We pass a command under the name clock as Tk().

 The dialog box has the title as The Alarm Clock with a geometry of (400*200).
 We pass on the heading to mention the time format for 24 hours using time_format.